 Her International, Saalt's first impact partner, creates positive learning environments where women and girls can take charge of their education and learn ways to enrich their own lives.
 Saalt has primarily worked with the Her International program in Dang, Nepal where they provide scholarships, support groups, business education, and social enterprise opportunities for women.
 The COVID-19 outbreak has forced many organizations to shift their methods and our partners have happily risen to the challenge.
 Her International has found ways to continue serving their members through new means, which included launching the first Gather Online Webinar Series, an online group where women and girls can continue to partake in collaborative learning.
 Saalt was given the opportunity to present during the first webinar where we spoke about the importance of menstrual health, as well the benefits of choosing a sustainable period care option.
 Saalt is honored to be connected with a group that recognizes that when women have the necessary resources to care for their menstrual health, they are that much more empowered to take on the world.

 Improving global menstrual hygiene is a core tenet of Saalt.
-All menstruators have a right to a safe and dignifying period.
+Everyone has the right to a safe and dignifying period.
 We work with amazing partners to empower individuals with knowledge and long-term solutions to improve their menstrual health, which increases gender equality and opens conversations that bring awareness and break down social stigmas.
 We believe that people empowered and equipped to live their element can change the world.